 For me, Anglo-Saxon capitalism is a terribly evil system.
-For me, the Anglo-Saxon capitalist model is a plantation, and the globalizing impetus of Anglo-Saxon capitalists in America has been the recreation of plantation economies basically.
-Also, I think the social hollowing out of Western countries and also I think the increasing destruction of economic and especially technological progress, because there are really two ways of raising productivity: one is you make machines better that allow you to do more.
+For me, the Anglo-Saxon capitalist model is a plantation, and the globalizing impetus of Anglo-Saxon capitalists in America has been basically the recreation of plantation economies.
+Also, I oppose the social hollowing out of Western countries, and also I oppose the increasing destruction of economic and especially technological progress, because there are really two ways of raising productivity: one is you make better machines that allow you to do more.
 The other way of increasing “productivity” is simply cutting the costs of labor, right?

 GJ: This is from a guy that works in Silicon Valley.
 He talked about this a bit in his brief speech.
 He said that all of America used to be hi-tech.
 When he was a kid, they were sending men to the moon, right?
 Today, we have 140 character tweets.
 Most of the technological progress that happens today is in the realm of computers, and most of that is simply improving ways that we can amuse ourselves during our decline.

 I think that’s very, very powerful.
 There’s a lot of truth to that.